-- Content.
-The goal is for the course is, paradoxically, to be broad as well asleep.
-Our plan (unlikely to survive contact with the trials and tribulations of an actual semester here at MIT) is to touch upon the following broad areas while attempting to uncover deep insights into the underlying mechanisms that unify these areas.
+Content.
+The goal is for the course is, paradoxically, to be broad as well as deep.
+Our plan (unlikely to survive contact with the reality of an actual semester) is to touch upon the following broad areas while attempting to uncover deep insights into the underlying mechanisms that unify these areas.
 This is a tentative list of topics that might be covered in the course; We will select material adaptively based on our background, interests, and rate of progress.
-If you are interested in some other topics, please let us know and we'd be happy to accomodate your interests. - Combinatorial aspects.
+If you are interested in some other topics, please let us know and we'd be happy to accommodate your interests.

+Combinatorial aspects.
 Using combinatorial techniques to derive the limiting distribution of the three classical random matrix ensembles.
 Path counting and random matrix theory.
-Generalizations to counting paths on torii. - Stieljtes transform based methods the Marčenko-Pastur theorem.
+Generalizations to counting paths on torii.

+Stieljtes transform based methods.
+The Marčenko-Pastur theorem.
 Other generalizations.
 Silverstein's sample covariance matrix.
+Convergence issues.

-Convergence issues. - Free probability.
+Free probability.
 The concept of freeness.
 Free cumulants and non-crossing partitions.
 The R and S transform.
 Fluctuations and Second Order Freeness.
-Combinatorial interpretations. - Equilibrium Measure.
-The Hermite, Laguerre and Jacobi orthogonal polynomials.
-Interpretation of the limiting distribution as the equilibrium measure of (univariate) orthogonal polynomials.
-Applications to physics. - Fredholm Determinants.
-Tracy-Widom Distribution.
-Eigenvalue spacings and the Riemann Hypothesis. - Jack Polynomials.
-Multivariate orthogonal polynomials.
-Combinatorial aspects.
-Connections to random matrices.
+Combinatorial interpretations.